agmcleod/website/_drafts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

 This brings together everything we've setup so far.
+We add the dependencies, and setup our route handler.
+It's important to note that the `pool: Data<PgPool>` argument works because of how actix allows app state & data to be shared.
+Coming up we will pass an instance of our pool to `App`, which allows it be accessed as parameters in our route handler functions.
+You can read more about this here [https://docs.rs/actix-web/3.3.2/actix_web/web/struct.Data.html](https://docs.rs/actix-web/3.3.2/actix_web/web/struct.Data.html)

 It uses the Question model to get all records.
 Since we applied serde Serialize to the Question model, it can be easily converted into JSON.
 For our error type here we are just using the generic actix error type.
 The reason for block() is so that the database operation, which is IO blocking functionality, happens on a separate thread. block returns a future meaning we can use `await` to wait for it to complete before returning a response.
 Creating an Ok result, and wrapping as a Json will return our array of data as JSON through the API.

 Create a routing config by opening `server/src/routes/mod.rs`, and add to it: